 Basic Elements for a Gnostic Altar

 - A table or stand of some kind, covered with a fine cloth (usually white); some even cover this with glass.
+While you can make the altar from anything humble and inexpensive, the best altar will be made from scented wood, such as cypress, cedar, sandal, etc.

 - A copy of The Gnostic Bible, The Pistis Sophia Unveiled